octo-technology/OpenTezos/docs/michelson/instructions.md

 #### SIZE

-The `SIZE` instruction consumes a string of the top of the stack and pushes the number of characters contained by the string element.
+The `SIZE` instruction consumes a string of the top of the stack and pushes the number of characters contained in the string element.
-//todo: contained 'in' ??

 #### SLICE

 The `SLICE` instruction provides a way to retrieve a part of a string.